Esri/solution.js/README.md

 * `file`, which contains functions for items that contain files
 * `form`, which contains functions for form items
 * `group`, which contains functions for Groups
+* `hub-types`, which contains functions supporting ArcGIS Hub Sites and Initiatives
 * `simple-types`, which contains functions for the simpler item types Dashboard, Form, Web Map, Web Mapping Application, and Workforce Project
 * `storymap`, which contains functions for Storymap items
+* `velocity`, which contains functions to support ArcGIS Velocity items
 * `viewer`, which contains functions to support displaying Solution items
 * `web-experience`, which contains functions for Experience Builder items